gdcc/ct.gdcc.io/index.md

 ## New features, bug fixes, and use cases 🎁

+- 2024-11-15 File previewers are available in the "demo or eval" environment: https://github.com/IQSS/dataverse/pull/11025
 - 2024-07-03 [Dataverse 6.3](https://github.com/IQSS/dataverse/releases/tag/v6.3) was released and our [images on Docker Hub](https://hub.docker.com/u/gdcc) have been updated (alpha tag).
 - 2024-04-02 [Dataverse 6.2](https://github.com/IQSS/dataverse/releases/tag/v6.2) was released and our [images on Docker Hub](https://hub.docker.com/u/gdcc) have been updated (alpha tag).
 - 2024-03-38 Configuration of SMTP using MPCONFIG: <https://github.com/IQSS/dataverse/pull/9939>